Blog General

 I’ve written about Starbucks’ omnichannel marketing before, but it begs to be repeated that between their useful (and time-saving) mobile app, rewards program, website, emails/notifications, and their brick-and-mortar stores, they present a wholly consistent experience across all possible touch points.
 All unified by one idea: that of living a hip and highly caffeinated life.

 Another brand with consistency even in the smallest details is Disney.
-From their direct mailers and their email marketing down to the actual experience of walking through their theme parks using the My Disney Experience app, they practically own the very definition of “delighting customers.”
+From their direct mailers and their email marketing strategy down to the actual experience of walking through their theme parks using the My Disney Experience app, they practically own the very definition of “delighting customers.”

 Look at how their website allows you to do everything from planning to purchasing, and how it’s responsive using any device (desktop, phone, tablet).
 Then look at how they’ve turned their app into a convenient tool for those wondering how long the lines are at a particular theme park attraction.
 Note also how their Magic Bands make it easy to store photos, identify areas you can access, and even work as your FastPass and your hotel room key.
 Totally magical!